Corporate information

 The customer comes first

-- We have integrity: we always act with honesty, in accordance with the law and BBVA’ internal regulations.
-Inappropriate behavior is not tolerated and we always put customer interests’ first.
+- We have integrity: we always act with honesty, in compliance with the law and BBVA’s internal regulations, without tolerating inappropriate behavior.
+We are a trusted partner, providing support with transparency and responsibility.

 We think big

-It is not about innovating for its own sake but instead to have a significant impact on people’s lives, enhancing their opportunities.
-The BBVA Group is ambitious, questioning everything, and not settling for doing things reasonably well, but instead always striving for excellence.
+It is not about innovating for its own sake but instead to have a significant impact on the lives of people, enhancing their opportunities.
+BBVA Group is ambitious, constantly seeking to improve, not settling for doing things reasonably well, but instead seeking excellence as standard.

 We are one team